-- Deploy the front-end dedicated servers with a Linux distribution of choice
+- Deploy the front-end dedicated servers with a Linux distribution of choice.

-- Customize, order and deploy a back-end storage server with enough capacity/disk performance, running a Linux distro of choice
+- Customize, order and deploy a back-end storage server with enough capacity/disk performance, running a Linux distro of choice.

-- Interconnect all 3 servers on a back-end network
+- Interconnect all 3 servers on a back-end network.

 - Create NFS shares on the storage server and mount these shares on the webservers.

-- Configure your LAMP stack to host your designed website
+- Configure your LAMP stack to host your designed website.

 - Configure DNS with round-robin using the 2 extra assigned public IP’s or as an alternative use a 3rd party for most advanced DNS features.

-I will not go into depth on how to configure each server, as there is plenty of information to be found on the internet how to do this.
+I will not go into depth on how to configure each server, as there is plenty of information to be found on the internet on how to do this.
 See for examples on Ubuntu here:

 Have fun with your new storage solution!